-EXPEDITED OR FULL IRB REVIEW (page 4)
+X. EXPEDITED OR FULL IRB REVIEW

-Page 4, Question 1: The description of your research should be in language that can be understood by non-experts in your field and should be in detail sufficient for the IRB to make a judgement about the adequacy of the human subjects protections proposed.
-Such protections are the only concern of the IRB; judgement about a particular project's validity or feasibility lay outside its jurisdiction.
+- Purpose of Research, Question 1: The description of your research should be in language that - can be understood by non-experts in your field and should be in detail sufficient for the IRB to - make a judgement about the adequacy of the human subjects protections proposed.
+Such - 325 protections are the only concern of the IRB; judgement about a particular project's validity or - 326 feasibility are outside its jurisdiction.

-Page 4, Question 2: Various sub-topics follow
+327 Subjects and Selection Criteria, Question 2: Various sub-topics follow:

+328 XI.
 SELECTION AND RECRUITMENT OF SUBJECTS FOR PARTICIPATION IN RESEARCH

-When selecting subjects for research, it is important to consider carefully the category of subjects being chosen.
-Federal guidelines require a scientific justification if women and/or minorities are to be excluded from a subject population.
-In addition, vulnerable populations, e.g., prisoners, pregnant women, institutionalized individuals, or children, are to be studied only under certain conditions, and only if the study could not be undertaken without them.

-When recruiting subjects for research, it is important to follow procedures that will ensure that subject participation is truly voluntary and that no procedures that could be construed as even minimally coercive have been employed.
-The preferred method of recruitment is to disseminate information about the research study to potential subjects and to instruct them to contact the investigator if they are interested in participating.
-In the interest of respecting individuals' rights to privacy and confidentiality, recruitment procedures should involve having interested subjects identify themselves to the investigator rather than the investigator obtaining names and addresses from a third party and soliciting participation directly from individuals.
-Some acceptable and non-intrusive means of recruiting subjects are listed below.
+- When selecting subjects for research, it is important to consider carefully the category of - 331 subjects being chosen.
+Federal guidelines require a scientific justification if women and/or - minorities are to be excluded from a subject population.
+In addition, vulnerable populations, e.g., - prisoners, pregnant women, institutionalized individuals, or children, are to be studied only - under certain conditions, and only if the study could not be undertaken without them. - When recruiting subjects for research, it is important to follow procedures that will ensure that - 336 subject participation is truly voluntary and that no procedures that could be construed as even - 337 minimally coercive have been employed.
+The preferred method of recruitment is to disseminate - information about the research study to potential subjects and to instruct them to contact the - investigator if they are interested in participating.
+In the interest of respecting individuals' rights - 340 to privacy and confidentiality, recruitment procedures should involve having interested subjects - 341 identify themselves to the investigator rather than the investigator obtaining names and - addresses from a third party and soliciting participation directly from individuals.
+Some - acceptable and non-intrusive means of recruiting subjects are listed below.

+XII.
 ACCEPTABLE MEANS FOR THE SELECTION AND RECRUITMENT OF SUBJECTS FOR PARTICIPATION IN RESEARCH:

-1. Placing an advertisement in a periodical or Web site requesting that interested persons who meet relevant criteria contact the investigator.

-2. Posting a sign or placing flyers in a public area or, with permission from the appropriate authority, in a private area (such as a university, store, library, health club, etc.) requesting that interested persons who meet relevant criteria contact the investigator.

-3. Obtaining names from public records, such as telephone directories.

-4. Obtaining names from organization membership or client records to which the investigator has legal access and for which s/he has obtained permission from the appropriate authority.
+- A. Placing an advertisement in a periodical or Web site requesting that interested persons who meet relevant criteria contact the investigator. - B. Posting a sign or placing flyers in a public area or, with permission from the appropriate authority, in a private area (such as a university, store, library, health club, etc.) requesting that interested persons who meet relevant criteria contact the investigator. - C. Obtaining names from public records, such as telephone directories. - D. Obtaining names from organization membership or client records to which the investigator has legal access and for which he or she has obtained permission from the appropriate authority.